Standard Liège: Golden Shoe

+Stadium

+The stadium is popularly called Sclessin.
+That is not the official name, but Stade Maurice Dufrasne.
+Sclessin is the district where the stadium is located.
+Maurice Dufrasne was the fifth chairman of Standard.
+He was also the driving force behind the move of Standard from Grivegnée to Sclessin.
+It was opened in 1909.
+Initially it was just a field, players had to change in a nearby pub.

+A year later a first stand was built.
+By 1924 the club could accommodate 24,000 spectators.
+Around 1970 it reached its maximum capacity with 43,000 spectators.

+Sclessin received a new main stand in 1985, and seven years later, in 1992, works started on the stand at the opposite side.
+Both ends got redeveloped in the late 1990s in preparation of the Euro 2000 tournament.

 Rivalries

 Standard Liège supporters share a fierce rivalry with RSC Anderlecht, dubbed the Belgian "Clasico".
 The rivalry not only reflects the traditional geographical one between the two cities of Liège and Brussels, but also a class divide, with Anderlecht being perceived as the team of the bourgeois elite and Standard, based in an industrial district, as the workers club.
 The two teams were also the two most successful teams in Belgium for long periods until the emergence of Club Brugge.
 Many players have played for both clubs, most notably Standard title winning captain Steven Defour, who when returning to Sclessin under Anderlecht's purple colours was greeted with a large tifo with his head decapitated.

 Standard also has a traditional city derbies with RFC Seraing and RFC Liège.
 In recent years, they have also developed a rivalry with fellow Walloon club Sporting Charleroi, with several matches having been stopped due to crowd disturbances between the two sets of supporters.

 Matches with Limburgish clubs Racing Genk and STVV also are characterised with heightened tensions.
 This is due to the proximity of Genk and Sint-Truiden with the city of Liège and the historical ties of the mining and steel industries of these regions in Belgium.
-The rivalry between Standard and Racing Genk was fueled by the events of May 17, 2011.
+The rivalry between Standard and Racing Genk was fueled by the events of 17 May 2011.
 In this title match Standard winger Mehdi Carcela was hit in the face with a tackle by Genk defender Chris Mavinga.
 Carcela lost consciousness and was subbed off.
 Mavinga was not sent off after his reckless intervention.
-Genk went on to win the title with 1-1 draw, but it left many Standard fans with a sour taste.
+Genk went on to win the title with 1–1 draw, but it left many Standard fans with a sour taste.